Photograph (Def Leppard song): Musical style

 The song has been described as pop metal, glam metal, hard rock and power pop.

 Reception

 Cash Box called it "a well-crafted if typical hard-pop outing," praising the "incendiary metal guitar licks and deafening drumbeats."
+AllMusic called it "a truly inescapable, infectious rock anthem" and said it "[...] defined the pop-metal craze that would dominate the rock scene for the entire decade."

 Music video

-There are two slightly different versions of the music video.
-The uncensored version shows a knife scene at the beginning, and on the censored version of the video, it is almost the same except the knife scene is replaced with a stationary black cat among other minor bits removed.
 There are several appearances of a lookalike impersonating Marilyn Monroe in the video.
 Mutt Lange would later go on to say that the song wasn't about anyone in particular but more about expressing "young lust in an anthemic song."

 The music video was directed by David Mallet and was shot on 2 December 1982 (bassist Rick Savage's 22nd birthday), in Battersea, London, England.
 It featured the video debut of their co-lead guitarist Phil Collen.
 The video aired in heavy rotation on MTV.

-Live performances

-"Photograph" has been performed at every Def Leppard concert tour since its release.
-The song is traditionally the final song of the concert, often used during the encore (as well as fellow Pyromania track "Rock of Ages").